Secure and Efficient Access Control for Computer-Use Agents via Context Space: Security Analysis

 \textbf{Intent Extraction Errors.} A potential threat lies in the LLM-based intent extraction process.
 If the intent extraction produces incorrect results such that $\text{intent}(u_t) \neq \text{intent}_{true}(u_t)$, this could lead to policy selection errors.
 However, our design mitigates this risk by constraining the intent extraction to a limited set of legitimate intents, reducing the decision space compared to open-ended generation.
 Additionally, we use cosine similarity to verify that the selected intent is truly relevant to the user instruction.
 Incorrect intent selection typically results in policy validation failure rather than unsafe execution, maintaining the safety property.

 \textbf{Policy reliability.} The security improvement provided by {\archname} largely depends on the correctness and completeness of the policies.
-While generating fully correct and complete policies is unrealistic, {\archname} mitigates this issue by leveraging more powerful reasoning models to generate higher-quality policies.
+While generating fully correct and complete policies is unrealistic, {\archname} mitigates this issue by leveraging more powerful reasoning models to generate higher-quality policies and iteratively improve them through the PEF.
 Additionally, we have fallback mechanisms to address situations where policies are incomplete (e.g., missing intents or functions).
 In such cases, the system requests user intervention or prompts the agent to re-plan, ensuring that uncertain actions are blocked.